-5.10.6 Healthcare Effectiveness Data and Information Set (HEDIS) Reporting
+6.10.6 Healthcare Effectiveness Data and Information Set (HEDIS) Reporting

-The MCO must report audited HEDIS measures to BMS annually by June 15th.
-Once the MCO performs NCQA's HEDIS Compliance Audit, the audited results must be submitted to BMS upon submission to NCQA.
-BMS will provide guidance to MCOs regarding which measures must be reported, according to the current version of HEDIS.
+The MCO must report audited HEDIS measures to DHHR annually by June 15th.
+Once the MCO performs NCQA's HEDIS Compliance Audit, the audited results must be submitted to DHHR upon submission to NCQA.
+DHHR will provide guidance to MCOs regarding which measures must be reported, according to the current version of HEDIS.

-5.10.7 National Core Health Care Quality Measures Reporting
+6.10.7 National Core Health Care Quality Measures Reporting

-The Secretary of DHHS has identified a set of core health care quality measures for Medicaideligible adults and children enrolled in Medicaid and CHIP.
-The MCO must report annually to BMS results for all identified core adult and child quality measures relevant to the Contract covered services following the technical specifications provided by CMS.
-Results for the previous calendar year are due on or before September 1s.
+The Secretary of the DHHS has identified a set of core health care quality measures for Medicaid-eligible adults and children enrolled in Medicaid and CHIP.
+The MCO must report annually to DHHR results for all identified core adult and child quality measures relevant to the Contract covered services following the technical specifications provided by CMS.
+Results for the previous calendar year are due on or before September 1st.
 The MCO must use the most recent technical specifications from CMS, available at www.medicaid.gov, to calculate results.

-5.10.8 Financial Reporting
+6.10.8 Financial Reporting